ComputationalGasDynamicsLab/centos9_setup/README.md

 ../configure --with-device=ch4:ofi FFLAGS=-fallow-argument-mismatch |& tee c.txt
 ```
 Options `--with-device` and `FFLAGS` above are used to specify communication device and gfortran flags.
+- If the `configure` command is not executed successfully, then stop, do not proceed, and fix the issue with the execution of the above `configure` command.
 - If gfortran is missing, then it can be installed below before invoking the above command line:
 ```
 sudo dnf install libgfortran